 To learn more, see our guide on Binder Jetting.

-Advantages and Disadvantages of Binder Jetting 3D Printing
+What Are the Advantages and Disadvantages of Binder Jetting 3D Printing?

-- Faster than most other 3D printing technologies.
+- Faster build times than many other 3D printing processes, especially for large or batch-printed parts.

-Examples of How Binder Jetting 3D Printing is Used
+What Are Examples of Binder Jetting 3D Printing?

-One of the most common applications for binder jet printing is the making of photographic props such as product packaging and figurines that are required for zero-stress applications.
+One of the most common applications for binder jet printing is making photographic props, such as product packaging and figurines, that are required for zero-stress applications.
 Increasingly, binder jetting is reported as a practical means for rapidly producing metal components of relatively low precision and coarse surface finish.
-While such parts are somewhat restricted in their application, where the properties are appropriate they can serve very well and at relatively fast production and low cost.
+While such parts are restricted in their application, where the properties are appropriate, they can serve very well and at relatively fast production and low cost.

 What Is Material Jetting?

-Material jetting is a 3D printing technology that uses inkjet or bubble-jet printing methods to deliver liquid polymer build and support materials directly onto a build table.
+Material jetting is a 3D printing technology that uses inkjet or bubble-jet printing methods to deliver liquid photopolymer or wax build and support materials directly onto a build platform.
 The printed material is either partially or fully cured in the print process before the table lowers and the next slice of the model is applied.

 The print process generally applies two (or more) related materials in the layer construction.
-Build materials are generally heat-cured or UV-light-cured polymers that can be rigid, semi-flexible, or pseudo-elastomers.
+Build materials are typically heat-cured or UV-light-cured polymers that can be rigid, semi-flexible, or pseudo-elastomers.
 Some variants of the process use wax as the build material, allowing direct production of investment casting masters of the highest quality without the need for skilled craftsmanship.
 Support material is co-printed by additional printer heads.
 Such support material will be either chemically soluble or a water-soluble version of the build material that couples fully to the model but can be later removed.
-In some cases, the build material can be printed from two different versions of the polymer using different printheads, which can be; merged in the print process to allow selective alteration and gradation of properties or alternated to allow changes in properties.
+Advanced systems may allow mixing or alternating different build materials during printing.
+This enables property gradation, where the mechanical characteristics of a part vary by region (e.g., from soft to rigid) and material switching, to change functional behavior within the same part geometry.

 To learn more, see our guide on Material Jetting.